When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 Siannise Fudge

-The wonder guide is thought to her pals as Princess Jasmine and he or she’s heading to the villa to search out her Aladdin.
+The sweetness guide is understood to her pals as Princess Jasmine and he or she’s heading to the villa to search out her Aladdin.

 Eve and Jess Gale